jalilbengoufa/pixicoreAPI/README.md

 - Git clone the repo into `$GOPATH/src/github.com/jalilbengoufa/`.

 - Enter the `pixicoreAPI` directory.

-Run `go get ./...` which will install every dependencies.
+- Install [Dep](https://golang.github.io/dep/docs/installation.html), a program that will manage Go dependencies.

+- Add `dep` to your PATH like this: `export PATH=$PATH:$GOPATH/bin`.

+- Now you can install all the package dependencies with `dep ensure`.

 - `go test ./... && go build ./cmd/pixicoreAPI && ./pixicoreAPI` will run the tests, build the program and run it.